-People who are saving will not have to pay tax on the interest that their savings generate, and this is handy for the reason that, mortgage lenders who offer offset mortgages typically calculate the interest on a daily basis.
-This means that for each single pound that is deposited is put to work in helping to reduce the cost of the mortgage.
-Another plus point, is the fact that when interest rates are low, your savings will be earning a higher interest rate than the majority of the savings accounts that the high street banks offer.
+People who are saving will not have to pay tax on the interest that their savings generate, and this is handy for the reason that mortgage lenders who offer flexible mortgages typically calculate the interest on a daily basis.
+This means that for every single pound that is deposited is put to work in helping to reduce the cost of the mortgage.
+Another plus point is the fact that when interest rates are low, your savings will be earning a higher interest rate than the majority of the savings accounts that the high street banks offer.

 Variants of the Offset Mortgage

-Current Account Mortgage – With some offset mortgages you will be offered the choice of linking your current account or accounts as well as your savings, to the mortgage.
-Whilst other lenders will just make use of a pot of savings which is known as a flexible mortgage, both methods basically operate in the same way.
+Current Account Mortgage – With some current account mortgage you will be offered the choice of linking your current account or accounts as well as your savings, to the mortgage.
+Whilst other lenders will just make use of a pot of savings which is known as a flexible mortgageA type of mortgage that allows the borrower to overpay, unde..., both methods basically operate in the same way.

 Flexible Mortgage – As detailed above, the flexible mortgage is a mortgage that uses a savings pot to offset the interest payments on your mortgage.
 This means that you are technically overpaying on your mortgage and therefore you will pay off the outstanding balance quicker.
 With a flexible offset mortgage, should you have enough money in the savings pot, you can actually underpay should you need to save money.